imagegenius/docker-immich/README.md

 [Immich](https://immich.app/) - High performance self-hosted photo and video backup solution

-This is a highly experimental adaptation of Immich that runs in a single container (except Postgres).
+This is a highly experimental adaptation of Immich that runs in a single container (except PostgreSQL).
 My main goal is to have a single image for Unraid environments (screw docker-compose).
 I also hope to keep the size of this image to a minimum.

 I have tested this image with over 15000 photos/videos using `immich upload` with no issues.

-You will need to create a Postgres 14 container to use with Immich
+You will need to create a PostgreSQL 14 container to use with Immich

 Todo: